tzolnai/tobii_calibration/README.md

 ```
 pip install tobii_research
 ```

 You will need PsychoPy for using this module.
-However there is no standalone PsychoPy supporting Python 3.5, so you'll need to use the manual installation (see the link bellow).
+However there is no standalone PsychoPy supporting Python 3.5, so you'll need to use the [manual installation](https://www.psychopy.org/installation.html#manual-install).
 Other dependencies bellow are also used by PsychoPy, so it's likely you'll have them after PsychoPy is installed.